 Semester based undergraduate students who are interested in applying for financial aid for the summer should consult with a financial aid counselor.
 The student must complete the FAFSA application for the upcoming academic year in order to be considered.
-If you would like to utilize Federal Direct Stafford Loans, please complete the summer loan request form which can be found on the student portal or on the SJC Office of Financial Aid Website.
+If you would like to utilize Federal Direct Stafford Loans, please complete the summer loan request form which can be found on the student portal or on the Office of Financial Aid Website.
 Any amounts the student may be eligible for in Federal Direct Loans or Federal Pell Grants during the summer will be deducted from the annual limit.

 Are There Jobs on Campus?

-Yes, SJC participates in the Federal Work Study program, and also part-time employment available for students who may not qualify for Federal Work Study.
+Yes, St. Joseph's University participates in the Federal Work Study program, and also part-time employment available for students who may not qualify for Federal Work Study.
 Positions are limited and are filed on a first-come first-served basis.
 If you are interested in finding a job on campus, please be sure to have a completed FAFSA application on file and contact the Office of Financial Aid for more information.

 Can I Access My Financial Aid Refund Early to Purchase Books?

 The Department of Education has regulations requiring institutions to ensure that certain students can obtain books and supplies.
 As of July 1, 2016 students who meet the following conditions will be eligible:

 *The institution could disburse the student’s Title IV funds (Pell, SEOG, Perkins loans, Federal Direct Stafford loans, Federal Direct Parent PLUS and Federal Direct Grad PLUS loans) 10 days prior to the beginning of the semester; and